Skip to main content

 • Training resource library: display course thumbnails alongside course name, duration, and audience for a visual catalog

-• Project portfolio: show project thumbnails with key stats (owner, status, budget) in a card layout for executive portfolio reviews
+• Project portfolio: show project thumbnails with key stats like owner, status, and budget in a card layout for executive reviews

 • Brand asset library: allow the marketing team to browse logos, icons, and templates visually rather than navigating file name rows